BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 1: Set up a Microsoft Azure Account</b></p>

-You have multiple options for setting up Microsoft Azure account to complete this course.
+You have multiple options for setting up Microsoft Azure account to complete this workshop.
 You can use a free account, a Microsoft Developer Network (MSDN) account, a personal or corporate account, or in some cases a pass may be provided by the instructor.
 (Note: for most classes, the MSDN account is best)

-**Unless you are explicitly told you will be provided an account by the instructor in the invitation to this course, you must have your Microsoft Azure account and Data Science Virutal Machine set up before you arrive at class.**
+**Unless you are explicitly told you will be provided an account by the instructor in the invitation to this workshop, you must have your Microsoft Azure account and Data Science Virutal Machine set up before you arrive at class.**

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 1 - Free Account</b></p>